laravel/docs/validation.md

 Now we are ready to fill in our `store` method with logic to validate the new blog post.
 If you examine your appliation's base controller (`App\Http\Controllers\Controller`) class, you will see that the class uses a `ValidatesRequests` trait.
 This trait provides a convenient `validate` method in all of your controllers.

 The `validate` method accepts an incoming HTTP request and a set of validation rules.
-If the validation rules pass, your code will keep executing normally; however, if validation fails, an exception will be thrown and the proper error responses will automatically be sent back to the user.
+If the validation rules pass, your code will keep executing normally; however, if validation fails, an exception will be thrown and the proper error response will automatically be sent back to the user.
+In the case of a traditional HTTP request, a redirect response will be generated, while a JSON response will be sent for AJAX requests.

 To get a better understanding of the `validate` method, let's jump back into the `store` method:

 	/**
 	 * Store a new blog post.